uwerrrr/employee-creator/README.md

 ## Known issues

-- Submit does not work in deployed site.
-(Fixing)
+- Submitting and form validation only works with Chromium-based browsers.
+The functions do not work on Safari browser.
 - Displayed error messages at frontend are not the error messages set at backend

 ---